sulami/1brc.rs/README.md

 of what makes this fast is looking at as few bytes as possible.
 Skipping a single byte on every line improves performance by about 5%.

+All slice access is using unchecked variants, which is faster because the bounds checks are skipped, but also means the program will probably segfault if there is a logic bug.
 I also assume the input is safe utf-8, and use `str::from_utf8_unchecked` to avoid the overhead of checking each byte.

 I use an external library to slightly improve float parsing performance, though the gains are marginal.
 While the reference uses doubles throughout, I use `f32` for min and max to reduce the memory footprint as they are bounded to